We are all part of the rat race and no one slows down until they’re retired and even then your

 retired buddies will want you to join all the clubs so you can keep busy.
 Apart from all the negative health effects like high blood pressure and heart disease, stress also slows down your productivity and effectiveness as well as completely snuffs out your creative side.

-So we’ve decided to ask some regular conference attendees at Intundla Game Lodge how they keep stress under wraps.
+So we’ve decided to ask some regular conference venue attendees at Intundla Game Lodge how they keep stress under wraps.
 And from their answers we’ve compiled the 10 best stress busters.

 1. Be Active